MetallicBlueDev/PassionEngine/.github/CONTRIBUTING.md

 # Contributing code
 ## Steps
 1. First, ensure you have a GitHub account and [fork](https://help.github.com/articles/fork-a-repo/) the repository.
+Read the complete documentation [here](https://help.github.com/articles/working-with-forks/).
 2. Create a new branch from develop (unless you are contributing to another) and commit your changes to that.
 3. Submit a new [pull request](https://help.github.com/articles/using-pull-requests/).
 4. Wait for other users to test and review your changes.